 Erasmus+ Student and Staff Mobility

-Should the UK leave the EU without a deal only, it is now more likely that Queen Mary will have access to funding for student and staff mobilities taking place until and including 2020/2021.
+Should the UK leave the EU with a deal, Queen Mary will have access to Erasmus+ funding for student and staff mobilities taking place until and including 2020/2021.

 Questions can be directed to Wiebke Leugers, Erasmus+ Manager (email@example.com).